 Orbital and periorbital cellulitis

-Patient for four days with fever, hyaline rhinorrhea, dry cough.
-After medical began three days ago an homeopathic treatment.
+Four days with fever, hyaline rhinorrhea, dry cough.
+It has been on homeopathic treatment for three days.
 A slight swelling began three days ago on left eyelid.
-In a new consultation was orientated to use eye drops, but the condition worsened and now can not open the left eye.
+Now she can not open the left eye.

 Loading Stack -

 On elected images we can see increased attenuation of fat planes of left peri-orbital area with extraconal extension along the medial rectus muscle.
 It is also noted a slight compression on the orbit.
 The intraconal region is preserved and there is no extension to the central nervous system.